Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 ## The final solution

-Having made it *work*, it’s time to make it *right*.
+Having made the concept *work*, it’s time to make it *right*.
 Before I started, I hadn’t used `gsub` or Jekyll hooks.
-Now I’ve learned a bit, I want to clean things up.
+Now I’ve learned a bit more, I want to clean things up.

 In particular, I don’t like that I’m fiddling with HTML.
 It feels like I’m too late to the party.

-However, there is another hook called `post_init` which fires *before* the markdown gets converted into HTML.
-If we drop in earlier, we can be tider.
+However, there is another hook called `post_init`, which fires *before* the markdown gets converted into HTML.
+If we drop in earlier, we can be tidier.

 Here’s the final solution.
 An additional item is (because you are running before markdown) to signal that you would like markdown processed within the HTML block you create.
 The `markdown="1"` signals to Kramdown that you want the markdown processed within the element.